ebudan/ruori/resources/README-ses.md

-Initial chart structure for SES -> deployment descriptor.

-NOT FUNCTIONAL

-We use `ses subst` to generate an initial `values.yaml`.
+# ses - ses-modules-behind-traefik-rproxy-with-LE

+This chart generates a SES app deployment designed to work with a `ses-traefik-le-1` charted ingress controller.

+First, you must have a valid SES environment; see [SES documentation](https://github.com/basen/ses-base/).

+Then, you generate an interim descriptor:

+    ses deployment helm >ses-values.yaml

-That setup is then used with the `ses` helm chart to generate the final descriptor.
+Finally, to generate the deployment:

-    ses subst --in ses-values.tmpl --out customvalues.yaml
-    helm template -f customvalues.yaml foobar ruori/ses >sample-descriptor.yaml
+    helm template -f ses-values.yaml \
+    --set traefik.instance=$TRAEFIK_INSTANCE \
+    foobar ruori/ses >my-deployment.yaml

+Here, TRAEFIK_INSTANCE is the identifier of the rproxy instance generated with `helm ruori/traefik-rproxy-le-1`.

 Note that we encode container secrets into the descriptor, which suits our current use case but is not generally the best of ideas.
 (Further work on skrt mgmt required.)

-Note also that we must somehow pre-generate two particular secret files, the `backbone.acl` and `userdb.yaml`, and inject those.
-This process is still undefined.